 Problem

-Allowing direct pushes to the main documentation branch often leads to broken links, inconsistent formatting, and unverified technical information.
-However, imposing too much friction—such as requiring separate CMS accounts—discourages community members and internal developers from contributing valuable updates.
+Allowing direct pushes to the main branch leads to broken links and unverified information.
+However, imposing too much friction - like requiring separate CMS accounts - discourages community members and internal developers from contributing.

 Why it matters

 Collaboration is the lifeblood of great documentation.
-If a developer finds a typo or an outdated example, they should be able to submit a fix in minutes.
-A Git-based workflow provides a familiar, transparent, and secure environment for contributions, ensuring that every change is reviewed and validated before it goes live.
+If a developer finds a typo, they should be able to submit a fix in minutes.
+A Git-based workflow provides a familiar, transparent, and secure environment for contributions.
+It ensures every change is reviewed and validated before it goes live.

 Approach

-Implement a “Pull Request” (PR) model supported by automated validation and preview environments. docmd is designed for this workflow, as it operates on standard Markdown files that are easy to diff, review, and merge using familiar Git tools.
+Implement a “Pull Request” (PR) model supported by automated validation and preview environments. docmd is designed for this workflow.
+It operates on standard Markdown files that are easy to diff, review, and merge using familiar Git tools.

 Implementation

-You can configure docmd to automatically generate “Edit this page” links in the footer or sidebar.
+You can configure docmd to generate “Edit this page” links via the Git Plugin.
 This allows users to jump directly from a documentation page to the corresponding source file in your repository.

 }